boundlessgeo/qgis-profiles-plugin/docs/source/plugin.rst

 A configuration includes settings for the following elements:

--Visible panels
+- Visible panels

--Visible menus and their names
+- Visible menus and their names

--Visible buttons and their placement in the toolbar -Active plugins.
+- Visible buttons and their placement in the toolbar

+- Active plugins.
 If a plugin is not installed, the Profiles Plugin will install it and activate it.